maniselvaraj/system-design-cheat-sheets/distributed_transactions.md

 ## Distributed Transactions in Application level: SAGAS

-* Application level distributed transaction
+* SAGAS is application level distributed transaction
 * Only supports A,C, and D. No concurrency
 * Sequence of local transactions coordinated by async messages
 * SAGA = T1 + T2 + T3  …Tn  //upon failure abort all